mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 light, temperature, gravity, etc. Most Manipulation spells are handled as Success Tests, with hits determining the effect.

 Mental Manipulations: For Mental Manipulation spells, the caster makes an Opposed Spellcasting + Magic Test against the target’s Willpower (+ Counterspelling, if available).
 If the caster scores more hits, she controls the target as noted in the spell description.
-Every (Force) Combat Turns, the victim may spend a Complex Action to shake off the mental control. the victim rolls a Willpower (+ Counterspelling) Test; each hit reduces the Effect on the caster’s original Spellcasting Test.
+Every (Force) Combat Turns, the victim may spend a Major Action to shake off the mental control. the victim rolls a Willpower (+ Counterspelling) Test; each hit reduces the Effect on the caster’s original Spellcasting Test.
 If the spellcaster’s Effect are reduced to 0, the spell no longer affects the target.

 #### Armor (Physical)